 It’s much better to bring your own snorkel than rent something that doesn’t fit properly.

 Sea and sand reflect high levels of sun rays so protecting your eyes with a good pair of UV sunglasses is essential.
-If your vision requires prescription lenses, leave the contact lenses at home and take a pair of prescription sunnies instead.
+If your vision requires prescription lenses, leave the contact lenses from Pure Optical at home and take a pair of prescription sunnies instead.

 A lightweight waterproof